 3. You’re almost finished!
 After you’ve completed the online application, please be sure to contact our volunteer coordinator to find out when the next volunteer orientation is, or if you have any other questions regarding volunteer opportunities at LMAS.
-Our volunteer coordinator can be reached via email at MASVolunteers@louisvilleky.gov, or via phone at 502-438-6990 (text or call and please leave a message if no one answers.
+For more information about volunteer opportunities, contact us.

 Frequently Asked Questions:

 1. What if I’m too young to volunteer?
 How can I help?